 Whiteboard video production

-We produce whiteboard videos for a wide variety of uses but mainly education and information.
-A whiteboard video is made by recording an artist or illustrator while they draw a series of cartoon images that depict the voice over narrative.
+We produce whiteboard explainer videos for a wide variety of uses.
+But mainly education and information delivery.
+A whiteboard video is made by video recording an artist or illustrator while they draw a series of cartoon images.
+These drawings depict the voice over narrative.

-Essentially this is the same technique that teachers have used in schools for centuries.
+Essentially teachers have used this same technique in schools for centuries.
 The difference is that a professional artist is employed and the drawing process is sped up.
-Also post production 2d animation can be used bring the finished drawings to life or add effects such as smoke or explosions.
+In addition the finished drawings can be brought to life with post production animation or adding effects such as smoke or explosions.

 Where did Whiteboard videos come from?

 In 2011 we were commissioned to produce an educational video to be shown in schools.
 The purpose of this was to explain the United Nations Charter on the Rights of the Child.
-We were given the example of the RSA Animate video style and asked to produce a similar video.
-As we prefer to originate rather than imitate our concept was to have a scroll of parchment rather than a plain whiteboard.
+The RSA Animate video style was given and we were asked to produce a similar style video.
 We used an interactive whiteboard also known as a smart board to video capture the drawings without the artists hand being visible.
-There is discussion as to whether it is distracting or not to see the hand in the videos.
+Whether or not it is distracting to see the hand in the video is up for discussion.

-Following on the sucess of our United Nations video we were asked to produce another video for Gower College.
+Following on the sucess of our United Nations video, Gower College asked to produce a similar one.
 We decided to go for a cleaner visual style with filmed drawing footage rather than digital screen capture.
 We had several versions of our lighting and camera rig to get the best results.
 Also the artist was inking over rough pencil sketches of the illustrations.
 These were remove these from the final video edit with color keying.

 Script writing and voice over artists